 So, to overcome the issue of overworking due to working from home, all you need to do is stick to a healthy work-life attitude.
 For every 4 or 5 hours you work, give yourself a break.
 Also, work only within specific periods and crush every desire to go over these times.
 Furthermore, don’t stay at your workstation all the time.
 You can even play games if you are that kind of person.
 The goal is to ensure that your life is not entirely focused on your work.

 8. Overcoming the Gap in Traditional Employee Engagement

-The gap in employee engagement can be managed in many ways, especially with reference to some of the communication and collaboration solutions we outlined earlier.
-So, you can use Slack and ensure that the majority of your work space is digital.
+The gap in employee engagement can be managed in many ways, especially concerning some of the communication and collaboration solutions we outlined earlier.
+So, you can use Slack and ensure that the majority of your workspace is digital.
 This would enable you to keep in touch with your employees or other members of your team.

 Also, you can use milestones that employees need to achieve within a short time.
 In this case, employees would have no choice but to engage themselves, especially when they are in teams.

 9. Overcoming the High Risk of Boredom and Listlessness

 The risk of boredom and listlessness as a result of working from home can be solved in different ways.
 For one, you can use social media to keep up with the goings-on around you and therefore keep busy.
 If this is not enough, you can also connect with colleagues.
 You can even take social breaks and go out sightseeing.
 The diversity would help you boost the agility of your mind and that would remove all listlessness and return you to the best mindset for productive work from home.

 10. Overcoming the Increased Risk of Exposure to Cybercrime